Dizziness and Hearing Disorders

 present, most imbalance is central.
 In older patients, multisensory disturbances are the most common.

-In younger patients, central problems are more common.
+In younger patients, central problems (such as migraine) are more common.

 Back to top

 - Sensory disturbances

 It is seen in the loss of position sense, vestibular sense, visual sensation, or a

 combination of all three.
 B12 deficiency (common), peripheral neuropathy (common),